 Harpagophytum procumbens (or African devil’s claw)

-A herbal remedy in which the tuberous root of this plant is used to reduce pain, especially for arthritis and treating liver diseases.
+A herbal remedy in which the tuberous root of this plant is said to have anti-inflammatory properties, especially for arthritis and treating liver diseases.
 Though the name sounds like something out of a witch’s cauldorn, its use has been documented in a serious medical study in Sofia, Bulgaria, where the OCD symptoms of two young Fold toms were managed successfully:

 The cats were treated with firocoxib (Previcox®, Merial) 5 mg/kg p.o., for a period of 10 days, every month, and glucosamine HCl, Chondroitine sulfate, Harpagophytum procumbes (Flexadine®, Vetoquinol), one tablet daily, for twenty days, each month.